NKhaniDev/Sudoku/README.md

 - User Interaction: An interface that's easy to use, whether on desktop or mobile devices.

 ### Structure
-The Mech3D website has a single, long, scrolling page design.
-My structure features a fixed top navigation that connects the user to each of the sections from anywhere on the page.

 **Website Sections:**
 1. **_Home / Landing page:_** A simple welcome page allows users to navigate to the guide section and the game page.